MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/sdoublearray.md

 api_type:
 - COM
 ms.assetid: b63b26de-faf9-453c-ab8b-fb703ed09ae8
-description: "Contains an array of doubles used to describe a property of type PT_MV_DOUBLE."
+description: "Contains an array of doubles used to describe a property of type PT_MV_DOUBLE for Outlook 2013 or Outlook 2016."
 ---

 # SDoubleArray